 The following files are to be submitted with each article (whenever applicable):

-The second and third forms are available at the “Submission and forms” section
+The forms # 1,2,3 and 5 are available at the “Submission and forms” section

 Terms of submission